-As a reminder, you can only use a vested benefits if you are not employed.
-This is for people between jobs, having left Switzerland, having retired early or such cases.
-For employed people, we, unfortunately, cannot invest in these accounts.
+Remember, you can only use a vested benefits account if you are unemployed.
+These accounts are for people between jobs, having left Switzerland, having retired early or such cases.
+Employed people cannot invest in these accounts.

-If you have access to vested benefits accounts, you can start investing with VIAC Vested Benefits accounts directly.
-It is the case for people that are not employed anymore or people that left Switzerland.
+If you can access vested benefits accounts, you can start investing directly with VIAC Vested Benefits accounts.
+It is the case for people who are unemployed or have left Switzerland.

 If you need a refresh, I have an article about the second pillar.